realJohnDoe/idea-craft/memory-bank/progress.md

 - The `AttributeEditor` component and its tests are complete, with all tests passing.
 - Test files have been adapted to use `@` imports instead of relative paths for consistency.
 - Resolved IDE import recognition issue by adding the `test` directory to `tsconfig.app.json`, ensuring proper alias resolution in the development environment.
+- Fixed failing tests in `ContentBody.test.tsx` by using `title` attributes to improve element selection for content editing.
+- All tests are passing with correct element selection in `ContentBody.tsx` and resolved `lucide-react` import issues.

 ## What's Left to Build